Ranamuhmmadnoman/docs/content/developers/Live life on Digo Gapps.md

 ---
-title: About apps
+title:Digo G
-intro: 'You can build integrations with the {% data variables.product.prodname_dotcom %} APIs to add flexibility and reduce friction in your own workflow.{% if currentVersion == "free-pro-team@latest" %} You can also share integrations with others on [{% data variables.product.prodname_marketplace %}](https://github.com/marketplace).{% endif %}'
+intro: 'social life communication live call  {% data variables.product.prodname_dotcom %} APIs to add flexibility and reduce friction in your own workflow.{% if currentVersion == "free-pro-team@latest" %} You can also share integrations with others on [{% data variables.product.prodname_marketplace %}](https://github.com/marketplace).{% endif %}'
 redirect_from:
   - /apps/building-integrations/setting-up-a-new-integration/
   - /apps/building-integrations/